Air Algérie Flight 5017: Logbook analysis

-Sequence of events based on FDR analysis
+Sequence of events based on flight data recorder analysis

 The following was the sequence of events based on the FDR analysis:

 The crew had been prepared to fly to Algiers from Ouagadougou.
 Because the crew was flying to Algiers they should have known the weather condition in the area.
 The crew had arrived in Ouagadougou one hour earlier, and knew about the weather in the region.
-Therefore, they already knew the risks of turbulence and icing while flying in the region.
-After handling the ground clearance, AH5017 finally took off from Ouagadougou at 01:15 local time (same time as UTC).
-There were no incidents in its initial climb.
+Therefore, they already knew the risks of turbulence and icing.
+After handling the ground clearance, AH5017 took off from Ouagadougou at 01:15 local time (same time as UTC).
+There were no incidents in the initial climb.

-13 minutes after takeoff, while climbing through flight level 215 (21,500 ft, AH5017 slightly deviated to the left to avoid a storm in the area, which they reported to Ouagadougou ACC.
-However, even though they knew that a storm had occurred in the area, the flight crews did not activate the engine anti-icing system.
-At the time, the temperature in the area indicated a high risk of icing.
-According to the procedures, the engine anti-ice system should have been activated.
-Even though ice crystals were likely to form due to the temperature and weather in the area, the airframe and windshield did not seem to be affected by icing.
-The probable absence of icing on the airframe (in particular on the windshield wipers), the possible lack of clear signs of ice crystals (which may be difficult to visually detect, especially at night, and are usually not detectable on the weather radar), plus the absence of significant turbulence, may have caused the crew to think that activating the engine anti-icing system was not necessary.
+Thirteen minutes after takeoff, while climbing through flight level 215 (21,500 ft), outside temperature 9 C, AH5017 slightly deviated to the left to avoid a storm in the area, which they reported to Ouagadougou ACC.
+However, even though they knew of the storm, the flight crews did not activate the engine anti-icing system.
+The temperature in the area indicated a high risk of icing.
+According to procedures, the engine anti-ice system should have been activated below 10 C. Ice crystals may be difficult to visually detect, especially at night, and are not detectable on weather radar, plus the absence of significant turbulence, may have caused the crew to think that activating the engine anti-icing system was not necessary.

-The plane levelled off at 01:37 local time and the flight crew then engaged the autopilot and the autothrottle.
+The plane levelled off at at FL310 (31000 ft) at 01:37, the temperature was -5 C, the autopilot and autothrottle were already engaged.
 Two minutes later the speed of the plane increased.
-The crew then selected the cruise thrust regime on the TRP (Thrust Rating Panel).
+The crew then selected the cruise thrust regime on the TRP (thrust rating panel).